-- 7. The initial parking in-lieu fee should be set at \$20,000 per stall. - 8.
-Fees can be collected: - i.
-As a one-time lump sum; - ii.
-As a fully amortized (but financed) purchase at \$2,710 per annum for ten years; - iii.
-As a "leasing" program at \$1,500 per stall per annum; - iv.
-If the Council determines that restaurants should be encouraged then the leasing option can be offered at \$750 per stall per annum for those properties. - 9.
-Parking-in-lieu fees should be available only for creating new stalls or decreasing demand through programs such as the following: - i.
-Restriping; - ii.
-Construction of a structured garage; - iii.
-Leasing of private stalls; - iv.
-Shuttles to nearby parking; - v.
-Valet parking; - vi.
-Subsidizing car-pooling. - 10.
-The PILP should be administered by the City's Finance Director.
-Allocation of PILP funds should be subject to a recommendation by a permanent Parking Advisory Committee (PAC) established for the purpose of making recommendations to the City Council relating to parking supply and management in the Downtown.
-The initial 7 member Committee should be composed of one representative each from the following: Chamber of Commerce (who is a downtown merchant or DT commercial property owner), Los Altos Property Owners Downtown, Los Altos Village Association (who is a downtown merchant or DT commercial property owner), Planning and Transportation Commission; Bicycle/Pedestrian Advisory Commission; downtown residents; and a member of the City Council (ex officio).
-This parking committee should also be responsible for recommending and/or reviewing any proposed revisions of the PILP and parking management issues. - 11.
-Because of all the options available to increase parking supply and/or reduce parking demand, The PILP may be adopted and implemented immediately; we recommend the following timeline for implementation of the PILP: - Within 60 days of adoption of this proposal by the City-Wide Parking Committee, the City should: - i.
-Verify numbers of plaza and on-street parking stalls in OPD, numbers of on-street stalls in EPD (excluding OPD), numbers of square feet in OPD and EPD (excluding OPD), and ratios of plaza and on-street parking stalls per thousand square feet of land in the OPD and on-street parking stalls in the EPD (excluding the OPD)
+- 7. The initial parking in-lieu fee should be set at \$20,000 per stall.

+- 8. Fees can be collected:

+- i.
+As a one-time lump sum;

 - ii.
+As a fully amortized (but financed) purchase at \$2,710 per annum for ten years;

+- iii.
+As a "leasing" program at \$1,500 per stall per annum;

+- iv.
+If the Council determines that restaurants should be encouraged then the leasing option can be offered at \$750 per stall per annum for those properties.

+- 9. Parking-in-lieu fees should be available only for creating new stalls or decreasing demand, through programs such as the following:

+- i.
+Restriping;

+- ii.
+Construction of a structured garage;

+- iii.
+Leasing of private stalls;

+- iv.
+Shuttles to nearby parking;

+- v.
+Valet parking;

+- vi.
+Subsidizing car-pooling.

+- 10. The PILP should be administered by the City's Finance Director.
+A permanent Parking Advisory Committee shall advise the City Council regarding parking supply/demand and parking management in any recognized parking district (city-wide), and allocation of PILP funds.
+The 7 member initial Committee should be composed of one representative each from the following: Chamber of Commerce (who is a downtown merchant or commercial property owner within a recognized parking district), Los Altos Property Owners Downtown, Los Altos Village Association (who is a downtown merchant or commercial property owner), Planning and Transportation Commission; Bicycle/Pedestrian Advisory Commission; downtown residents; and the community at large.
+This parking committee should also be responsible for recommending and/or reviewing any proposed revisions of the PILP and parking management issues.

+- 11. Because of all the options available to increase parking supply and/or reduce parking demand, The PILP may be adopted and implemented immediately; we recommend the following timeline for implementation of the PILP:

+Within 60 days of approval by the City Council of the Parking In-Lieu Subcommittee recommendations, the City should:

-Create a separate Parking Reserve Fund (PRF) to hold funds (as well as interest generated by these funds) that is reserved for future provision of parking accessible to the public, or other programs to reduce parking demand. - iii.
-Establish initial PAC.
+- i.
+Create a separate Restricted Parking Fund (RPF) to hold funds (as well as interest generated by these funds) that is reserved for future provision of parking accessible to the public, or other programs to reduce parking demand. - ii.
+Establish initial Parking Advisory Committee.

-Within 6 months the PILP should be adopted as an ordinance.
+Within 120 days the PILP should be adopted as an ordinance.